codepainters/LiveDesign/jtag_pcb/README.md

 Note:

+ * don't get confused by the pin numbering on the Altium schematics.
+They use the numbers corresponding to pins of the DB25 connector at the other end of the flat cable.
+For normal IDC26 numbering use the table above.

  * there are 2 sets of JTAG signals exposed - "hard" one is connected to the FPGA's JTAG pins, this is the one to use to program the FPGA.
    Second one, referred to as "soft", is supposed to be used to debug